-If you just sign or submit your proxy card without providing further instructions, your shares will be counted as a vote "FOR" each of the Director Nominees and "FOR" the Auditor Proposal.
+If you just sign or submit your proxy card without providing further instructions, your shares will be counted as a vote "FOR" each of the Director Nominees, "FOR" the Auditor Proposal and "FOR" the Plan Proposal.

 What if I change my mind after I return my proxy?